-When another healthcare organization, or another member, thinks of The Transition House what do you want them to visualize?
+When another healthcare organization, or another member, thinks of The Bougainvilla House what do you want them to visualize?

-How has growth affected The Transition House over the years?
+How has growth affected The Bougainvilla House over the years?

 Are there any recent new programs or new innovative services you would like to highlight?